TheConner/RustBot/assets/templates/help_ping.md

 The ping command will respond with PONG.
-Run `!ping` to get a PONG response.
+Run `{{BOT_PREFIX}}ping` to get a PONG response.
 This is more of a debugging command to see if the bot is connected ok.